 Arts Vital for Longevity and Wellbeing

-Hollie Smith-Charles, director of creative health and change programmes at Arts Council England, highlighted the cultural significance: “Many of us know instinctively that taking part in creative and cultural activities is vital for a happy, flourishing life.
+Hollie Smith-Charles, director of creative health and change programmes at Arts Council England, highlighted the cultural and societal importance of these findings: “Many of us know instinctively that taking part in creative and cultural activities is vital for a happy, flourishing life.
 These impressive new findings further demonstrate how arts, museums, and libraries help us live well for longer and emphasize the importance of accessible, affordable culture for everyone.”

 Middle-Aged and Older Adults Benefit Most